OfficeDev/OfficeAddinDevKit/README.md

 * Select an add-in template from the list of available templates.
 * Select JavaScript/TypeScript as the programming language.
 * In the **Workspace folder** dialog that opens, select the folder where you want to create the project.
 * Give a name to the project (with no spaces) when prompted.
 Office Add-ins Development Kit will create the project with basic files and scaffolding.
-It will then open the project *in a second Visual Studio Code window*.
-Close the original Visual Studio Code window.
+It will then open the project in a *new* Visual Studio Code window.
+You are free to close the original Visual Studio Code window.

 ### Configure your add-in